ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps-equality-encoded.md

 {% include /concepts/concept-bitmap-source-data-table.md %}

-The `historical_name` data can be equality encoded as follows:
+The `historical_name` data can be equality-encoded as follows:

 ```
 | ID | Pilosa | Molecula | FeatureBase |